qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 ## Get endpoint addresses

-Get [current addresses of the dynamic path endpoints][API Basics Dynamic Endpoint Addresses].
+A [user authenticated][API Basics Authentication User Authentication] [GET /api][API Get Api] can be used to get the [current addresses of the dynamic path endpoints][API Basics Dynamic Endpoint Addresses].

 ## Set event callback endpoints